 Getting two to three walks in a day when you’re away, whether by you, a dog walker or both, is enough to keep a happy, healthy mature dog comfortable when you’re away for a day or two.
 If you’re gone longer, even a healthy, mature dog may start to suffer from anxiety, boredom and develop behavioral problems.

-Away During the Day
+Tips for Caring for Your Dog When Away During the Day

 One of the best ways to guarantee a happy pet and clean home when you return is to leave the dog tired when you leave.
 Instead of simply letting the dog outside to do its business, take the dog for a long morning walk.
 This wears the dog out so that it isn’t tempted to rip up the house out of boredom.
 It won’t feel the urge to run around the house and make a mess because it had a long walk.
 It is less likely to suffer anxiety and behavioral problems being home alone if it had a half hour walk with its owner in the morning.
 You should repeat this same behavior as soon as possible when you get home so that the dog is eager to see you and receives sufficient exercise.
 Give them a mix of trotting, running and just sniffing around.

-Away for a Day and Night
+Tips for Caring for Your Dog When Away for a Day and Night

 Suppose you’re going to leave for work in the morning, stay overnight on a business trip, and return home at the end of the next business day.
 In this case, most dogs will be able to stay outside in the yard without major problems as long as they have ample supplies.
 Dogs kept inside must be visited by a dog walker to let them go outside at least twice a day to prevent accidents.
 Yes, most dogs can “hold it” for a day, but this increases their odds of developing cystitis and urinary tract infections.
 If you’re away during the day, the minimum necessary high-quality care for the pet is a dog walk in the middle of the day by someone else.